influxdata/docs-v2/CONTRIBUTING.md

 draft: # If true, will not render page on build
 enterprise_all: # If true, specifies the doc as a whole is specific to InfluxDB Enterprise
 enterprise_some: # If true, specifies the doc includes some content specific to InfluxDB Enterprise
-cloud_all: # If true, specifies the doc as a whole is specific to InfluxCloud
+cloud_all: # If true, specifies the doc as a whole is specific to InfluxDB Cloud
-cloud_some: # If true, specifies the doc includes some content specific to InfluxCloud v2.x/tags: # Tags specific to each version (replace .x" with the appropriate minor version )
+cloud_some: # If true, specifies the doc includes some content specific to InfluxDB Cloud v2.x/tags: # Tags specific to each version (replace .x" with the appropriate minor version )
 ```